On the impact of the supernova subsamples in reducing the Hubble tension: Analysis

 We choose to show $H_0$ and $M_B$ as a function of the subsample median stretch in Figure \ref{fig:stretch_prova}, as this combination of estimated parameters and the SN light curve parameter show the strongest and most statistically significant relations.
 This interesting result may indicate a systematic trend where consistent subsamples, presumably composed mainly of SNe with higher $x_{1}$, tend to yield lower values of $H_{0}$ and $M_{B}$ compared to those with lower median $x_{1}$.
 Moreover, the fitted slope is steeper when considering subsamples whose $p$-values fall within the top 20th percentile of the $p$-value distribution.

-There is also a significant relation observed between $\alpha$ and log(M/M$_\odot$) shown in the right panel of Figure \ref{fig:stretch_prova}, and between $\alpha$ and $\log(\text{sSFRyr})$ with a slope of 0.021 $\pm$ 0.006 (3.55 $\sigma$) and $-$0.021 $\pm$ 0.002 (8.83 $\sigma$), respectively, when using all random subsamples.
+There are also significant relations observed between $\alpha$ and log($M/M_\odot$), and between $\alpha$ and $\log(\text{sSFRyr})$, as shown in the lower panels of the Figure \ref{fig:stretch_prova}, with a slope of 0.027 $\pm$ 0.002 (11.56 $\sigma$) and $-$0.014 $\pm$ 0.003 (4.50 $\sigma$), respectively, when using all random subsamples.
 These trends may also reflect the influence of underlying SN Ia subpopulations on the luminosity standardization.
 Given that SN Ia stretch correlates with host galaxy properties such as log(M/M$_{\odot}$) \citep[e.g.,][]{Sullivan2010,Uddin_2017}, this trend could indeed result from an incomplete stretch–luminosity correction.
 If this relation, normally described by a single $\alpha$ parameter, is not accurately represented by a simple linear model, then residual dependencies may appear in the corrected SN Ia luminosities or in the correction parameters themselves as a function of host galaxy characteristics rather than $x_{1}$ alone.
 Recent works by \cite{Larison_2024} and \cite{Ginolin_2024} support this idea, proposing a non-linear shape–luminosity correction, in contrast to the linear form adopted in the standard SN Ia calibration (equation \ref{trippformula}).
 Their findings suggest that low-stretch SNe Ia follow a much steeper magnitude–stretch relation (i.e., a higher $\alpha$) compared to high-stretch SNe Ia, which exhibit a weaker relation (i.e., a lower $\alpha$).
 Considering the slope fitted for $\alpha$ as a function of the median $\log(M/M_{\odot})$ and log(sSFRyr), our results may indicate a similar effect, although less pronounced and likely mediated by the host environment.